 Similarities of Traditional Backup and Disaster Recovery Solutions

-While the conversation often centers around traditional backup vs. disaster recovery, both share many commonalities you should be aware of.
-They both have the same goal of protecting and recovering data; they both utilize data encryption and prioritize security; and they both focus on testing as well as monitoring.
+They both have the same goal of protecting and recovering data; they both utilize data encryption and prioritize security; and they both focus on testing and verification protocols.

 Even though there are similarities between traditional backup and disaster recovery, there are differences that are crucial to understand before choosing the right one for you.

-Pricing: In the short term, implementing traditional backups may be more costly, but in the long term, disaster recovery may cost more to maintain.
+In the short term, implementing traditional backups may be more costly, but in the long term, disaster recovery may cost more to maintain.

-Time to complete: Traditional backup takes much more time to complete, while disaster recovery solutions occur almost instantly.
+Traditional backup takes much more time to complete, while disaster recovery solutions occur almost instantly.

-Complexity: Traditional backup can be a very long and complex process with many moving parts; disaster recovery solutions with the right provider can be a streamlined process.
+Traditional backup can be a very long and complex process with many moving parts; disaster recovery solutions with the right provider can be a streamlined process.

 Take the Next Step Toward Proactive Data Recovery